Preparation in the Current/Future Musical Infrastructure

-In your program, you will have the opportunity to actively work on your career developement.
+In your programme, you will have the opportunity to actively work on your career development.

-This Master's program prepares you for the cultural professional field.
+This Master's programme prepares you for the cultural professional field.
 You will have developed skills which are required in your future career.
-It gives you opportunities in both the cultural field and in careers that require an expertise in the field of applied musicology.
+It gives you opportunities in both the cultural field and in careers that require expertise in the field of applied musicology.

-The Master's program in Applied Musicology prepares professionals for a range of careers:
+The Master's programme in Applied Musicology prepares professionals for a range of careers:

 - Editorial Board Member at broadcast institutions